asetalias/asetalias.github.io/README.md

 ## Contribute
 - Feel free to open an issue or recommend any changes which you want to see in the website.
-- Adhere to the guidelines mentioned below if you want to contribute.
+- Add here to the guidelines mentioned below if you want to contribute.
 - To Contribute, check out official [wiki](https://github.com/asetalias/asetalias.github.io/wiki)

 ## Guidelines